Women Inspiring Rail: A Q&A with Maggie Simpson, Rail Freight Group

 I have worked part time now for over a decade and everyone that RFG employs is part time too.
 Greater flexibility in the workplace can be good for everyone, not just women, and I’d like to see more of this becoming the norm.

-If you would like to take part in the Women Inspiring Rail series, or would like to nominate a colleague to part, please email: Eve De Clerk, Junior Editor, Global Railway Review
+If you would like to take part in the Women Inspiring Rail series, or would like to nominate a colleague to part, please email: Craig Waters, Editor, Global Railway Review